The Guide to Shipping Container Homes

 You may be wondering how container homes came about?
 Phillip Clark filed a patent in November of 1987 called the method of converting steel shipping containers into a habitable building.

 In his patent, Clark cited how shipping containers could be put on weight-bearing foundations to create housing.
 The patent took two years to be granted.
 In August of 1989, he was granted patent #US4854094A.

 It was not until the mid 200o’s that shipping container homes became more commonplace, with architects drawing up designs for a more economical housing choice.
 Since that time, they have continued to grow in popularity.

 How to Buy a Shipping Container Home?

 It is possible to buy a brand new shipping container to create a home.
-Perhaps unsurprisingly, the vast majority of containers are manufactured in China, where many steel manufacturers produce the required metal.
+Perhaps unsurprisingly, most containers are manufactured in China, where many steel manufacturers produce the required metal.
 However, there are national and local sellers of used shipping containers in the United States.

 You need to be aware, however, that not all shipping containers are the same.
 The containers are certified for different uses, with some offering protection from wind and water.

 Others are only constructed for single transportation use and will be available for sale from used dealers.
-These single trip containers often offer better value and are normally in good condition.
+These single-trip or one-trip containers often offer better value and are normally in good condition.

-Containers can be bought in an “as is” condition, though this could mean that the container has some damage.
+As you might expect, new containers are in good shape and are preferred over old containers.
+Containers can be bought in an “as is” condition, which could mean that the container has some damage.

 There could be rust, doors that don’t close properly, or even holes in the container.
 There is also a risk of contamination from chemical spills within the container.
 Buying an “as is” shipping container is not advisable if you want to use them to construct a shipping container home.